instructor-ai/instructor/docs/blog/posts/together.md

 }
 ```

-You can find more information about Togethers's function calling support [here](https://docs.together.ai/docs/function-calling).
+You can find more information about Together's function calling support [here](https://docs.together.ai/docs/function-calling).